-'I Spent 36 Years In Prison For A Crime Didn't Commit': City State's Attorney Office Introduces New Program To Help Overturn Wrongful Convictions
+'I Spent 36 Years In Prison For A Crime I Didn't Commit': City State's Attorney Office Talks About Program That Helps To Overturn Wrongful Convictions

 BALTIMORE (WJZ) — Imagine being convicted of a crime you did not commit and you’ve exhausted your legal options to prove your innocence.
 That was the case for 10 men in Baltimore until a new unit in the City State’s Attorney’s Office worked to get them their freedom.

-The program is called the Conviction Integrity Unit and according to the office, “In 2015, State’s Attorney Mosby reconfigured and expanded the Conviction Integrity Unit (CIU), charging the division with investigating claims of actual innocence and wrongful convictions.”READ MORE: Loaded Handgun & Ammunition Found At Chesapeake High School In Essex
+The program is called the Conviction Integrity Unit and according to the office, “In 2015, State’s Attorney Mosby reconfigured and expanded the Conviction Integrity Unit (CIU), charging the division with investigating claims of actual innocence and wrongful convictions.”READ MORE: Six Rowhomes Involved In West Baltimore Fire, No Injuries Reported

 A team of attorneys makes up the unit.
 The department said they meticulously review cases of people who have been convicted for major crimes and if they find evidence that proves someone is innocent, they fight to get them out of prison.